bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 Unfortunately, its performance leaves a lot to be desired, that is compared to a custom script.
 A good piece of advice is to profile the code and figure out where the bottleneck is.
-I'll skip this advice and simply assume that it's slow because of the quote-unquote python interpreter overhead, particularly at the `_calc_haversine_dist`.
+I'll skip this advice and simply assume that it's slow because of the quote-unquote python interpreter overhead, particularly at `_calc_haversine_dist`.

 Luckily, we've got a tool that can speed up computation-heavy procedures in
 Python: [Numba](https://numba.readthedocs.io/en/stable/).
 From its docs, Numba is described as 'a just-in-time compiler for Python that works best on code that uses NumPy arrays and functions, and loops'.

 Let's apply it to `_calc_haversine_dist` and see if it's up to the task:

 ```python
 from numba import jit